Nonlinear opto-magnetic signature of d-wave altermagnets: Abstract

 \section{Abstract}

-Altermagnetism, a recently discovered collinear magnetic order with net zero magnetization but exhibits spin-splitting band structure, has attracted much research interest due to the rich fundamental physics and possible applications.
+Altermagnetism, a recently discovered collinear magnetic order with net zero magnetization but exhibiting spin-splitting band structure, has attracted much research interest due to the rich fundamental physics and possible applications.
 In this work, we investigate the opto-magnetic response of $d$-wave altermagnets, focusing on the inverse Cotton-Mouton effect\textemdash the induction of static magnetization via linearly polarized light.
 We find that the direction of the induced magnetization is determined by the N\'eel vector.
-Moreover, its magnitude exhibits a periodic dependence on the polarization angle of the incident light, a hallmark of the system's symmetry.
-Our findings demonstrate that the inverse Cotton-Mouton effect provides both a method of manipulating altermagnetic magnetization in altemagnets and a probe of their intrinsic properties.
+Moreover, its magnitude exhibits a periodic dependence on the polarization angle of the incident light, a hallmark of the system's symmetry. {Our findings demonstrate that the inverse Cotton-Mouton effect offers a direct method both for detecting $d$-wave altermagnets and for probing their intrinsic properties.}

 \emph{Introduction.\textemdash}Altermagnetism~\cite{PhysRevX.12.011028,PhysRevX.12.031042,PhysRevX.12.040501,Bai_2024} has recently been proposed as a new type of magnetic order that goes beyond conventional ferromagnetic and antiferromagnetic orders.
 Altermagnets possess fully compensated collinear magnetic moments like conventional antiferromagnets.
 However, the sublattices of antiparallel spins are connected by nontrivial rotational symmetry rather than by translation or inversion symmetry.
 This results in a momentum-dependent spin-splitting of the electronic band structure~\cite{PhysRevB.75.115103,C5CP07806G,10.7566/JPSJ.88.123702,PhysRevB.102.014422,PhysRevMaterials.5.014409}, reminiscent of ferromagnets, even in the absence of spin-orbit coupling.
 The spin-splitting changes sign across the Brillouin zone, as dictated by the altermagnetic order parameter classified by the spin group~\cite{PhysRevX.12.021016,PhysRevX.14.031038,PhysRevX.14.031037,PhysRevX.14.031039,10.21468/SciPostPhys.18.3.109}.
 A Landau theory for altermagnetism has been developed~\cite{PhysRevLett.132.176702}.